 Because there are only 10 file set numbers available, after you have assigned all 10 file set numbers to various files or directories in the image, you no longer have a file set that represents the full image.
 Therefore, reserve file set 1 as the image file set where no files or directories are excluded.

 IMPORTANT:Because file sets only concern excluded files, any files added to the image through Image Explorer are added to all existing file sets.
-If you don’t want new files included in a particular file set, you must use Image Explorer to exclude these new files from that file set.
+If you do not want new files included in a particular file set, you must use Image Explorer to exclude these new files from that file set.